Algorithms for Nonlinear Mixed-Integer Location Estimation: Polynomial-Time Algorithms Using Geometric Arrangements

-An effective approximation of this approach, useful in the typical case in which $D_{i}\ll\lambda$, is to start with two or three families (in 2D or 3D).
+We now present an effective approximation of the algorithm from Section~\ref{subsec:intersections-of-annuli} that is useful in the typical case in which $D_{i}\ll\lambda$.

+We start with just two or three families (in 2D or 3D, respectively).
 Let us consider the 2D case for concreteness, denoting the two selected families by $i'$ and $i''$.
 We compute all the intersections of a circle $\lambda\varphi_{i'}+\lambda n_{i',j'}=\left\Vert \mathring{\ell}-\rho_{i'}\right\Vert _{2}$ and a circle $\lambda\varphi_{i''}+\lambda n_{i'',j''}=\left\Vert \mathring{\ell}-\rho_{i''}\right\Vert _{2}$, for all admissible integers $n_{i',j'}$ and $n_{i'',j''}$ (intersections of three spheres in 3D).
 There are $O(E^{2})$ such points, $O(E^{3}$) in 3D.
-Each such point $p$ is in an intersection of an annulus from family $i'$ and an annulus from $i''$.
-The intersection is a parallelogram-type shape with sides that are arcs of circles.
-We compute the four corners of this shape and determine the maximum distance $\delta_{i',i''}$ from the original intersection point to a corner.
-We claim that a ball of radius $\delta_{i',i''}$ centered at $p$ covers the intersection of the two annuli.
-We now iterate over all the other families, computing the nearest annulus from each family to $p$.
-If that annulus does not intersect the ball centered at $p$, we discard the intersection as inadmissible.
-If one annulus from each family intersects the ball, we declare $p$ to be a \emph{near intersection} and the corresponding vector $n$ of integers as a candidate, and we evaluate the continuous least-squares problem.
-The complexity of generating the candidate integer vectors is $O(mE^{2})$ or $O(mE^{3}$).
+Each such point $p$ is in the intersection of an annulus from family $i'$ and an annulus from $i''$.
+We now determine whether the intersection of these two annuli contains a cell that is the intersection of one annulus from each of the $m$ families.
+Our rule to determine this is approximate, but only produces false positives.
+That is, when our rule indicates that intersection of the two annuli does not intersects all the other annuli, that determination is always correct.
+When our rule indicates that the intersection also intersects all the other annuli, that might be false in rare cases.